 Unfortunately, if the customer refuses to remove it, most feedback is permanent.
 Amazon generally won’t even remove clearly unfair feedback.

-However, you can get feedback removed for the following reasons:
+You can only get feedback removed for the following reasons:

 - Including profanity/obscenities.